hubofwyn/myfort/AIProjectDocs/Deployment.md

      - Attempts to push again

 2. **LEVEL 2: Building game assets**
-   - Cleans previous build files using `npm run clean`
+   - Cleans previous build files by directly removing the `dist` and `.parcel-cache` directories
-   - Builds the project using `npm run build`
+   - Builds the project using one of these methods (in order of preference):
+     - `npx parcel build` if npx is available
+     - Local parcel binary if found in node_modules
+     - `npm run build` as a fallback
    - This creates optimized files in the `dist` directory

 3. **LEVEL 3: Preparing deployment portal**